Second Battle of Cabin Creek: Background

-Flat Rock attack
+Prelude

 On 16 September, as they were waiting for the supply train, the Confederates happened to encounter a detachment of black Union soldiers conducting hay-making operations at Flat Rock, near the confluence of Flat Rock Creek and the Grand River, about 5 mi northeast of present-day Wagoner, Oklahoma and 15 mi northwest of Fort Gibson.
-Captain E. A. Barker leading a small group of the 2nd Kansas Cavalry and a detachment from the 1st Kansas Colored Infantry, who were guarding the operation, were soon surrounded and attacked from all sides.
+Captain E. A. Barker leading a small group of the 2d Kansas Cavalry and a detachment from the 1st Kansas Colored Infantry, who were guarding the operation, were soon surrounded and attacked from all sides.
 In desperation, Barker ordered his men with horses to attempt a breakout.
 Only 15 of the 65 men who attempted to break out reached the fort.
 The Union troops lost all their hay-making equipment, several hundred tons of hay and over 100 casualties (including prisoners).
 There were unconfirmed reports that many of the black troops were killed by the Texans.
 These killings led to one historian's calling the action one of Watie's three most infamous actions of the war.

-Confederate attack
+Battle

-The assault began at 1:00 A.M. on September 19.
+The assault at what became the Cabin Creek battlefield began at 1:00 A.M. on September 19.
 The Confederates advanced with the Texans covering the left flank and the Indian Brigade on the right flank.
 After the Union troops began to fire, the Confederate artillery answered.
 The barrage caused the mules to panic and run.
 Many dragged their wagons with them.
 Some were so terrified that they fell off the bluff and into Cabin Creek.
 The teamsters managed cut many of the mules from their traces.
 Men jumped on the mules and rode across the ford to safer ground.

 Sunrise revealed the Union positions.
 Gano moved part of his artillery to his right flank, so that the wagon train would be caught in crossfire.
 The two Cherokee regiments moved across the creek to capture the wagons that had escaped in the darkness.
 The Texans, led by Gano himself, attacked the Union flank, driving it back until the defenders were scattered in the wooded bottoms along the creek.
 By 9:00 A.M., the Union forces had been routed.
 Major Hopkins escaped to Fort Gibson, hoping to meet the Major Foreman's relief force and recapture the train.
 Failing to find the relief force, he continued to Fort Gibson bearing the news of the disaster.

-Outcome
+Aftermath

 The Confederate force, led by Watie and Gano captured a Federal wagon train about $1 million worth of wagons, mules, commissary supplies, and other needed items.
 Specifically, the booty included 740 mules and 130 wagons.
 Although Watie and his troops were commended for their success by Confederate President Jefferson Davis and the Confederate Congress, this battle had no significant impact on the outcome of the Civil War in Indian Territory.